Updated: Nov 18, 2021

 Last week, Grover announced a $1 billion funding round.
 Congrats to their team!
-At Fairown, we often get the question whether we provide a similar subscription model as Grover.
+At Fairown, we often get the question whether we provide a similar payment model as Grover.
 This is why we wanted to shed light on this topic.

 The time for one-and-done business models has passed.
 It’s safe to say that subscription models are the future of consumption, driving a circular economy and sustainable business.

-From Sales to Rental and Subscription Payments
+From Sales to Rental and Subscriptions

 The classical sales model is a core building block of commerce and relies on the exchange of goods for profits.
 Rental and subscription payment models transform this relationship into a deeper and more detailed one.
 They provide brands with the opportunity to choose which type of commitment they want to establish with consumers.